opentok/Opentok-.NET-SDK/README.md

 **Changes in v2.2.0:**

-This version of the SDK includes support for working with OpenTok 2.0 archives.
-(This API does not work with OpenTok 1.0 archives.)
+This version of the SDK includes support for working with OpenTok archives.

 This version of the SDK includes a number of improvements in the API design.
 These include a number of API changes: